-Editor's Note — Coronavirus cases remain high across the globe.
-Health officials caution that travel increases your chances of getting and spreading the virus.
-Staying home is the best way to stem transmission.
-Below is information on what to know if you still plan to travel, last updated on April 13.
+Editor's Note — Coronavirus cases are in flux across the globe.
+Health officials caution that staying home is the best way to stem transmission until you're fully vaccinated.
+Below is information on what to know if you still plan to travel, last updated on September 17.

 What's on offer

 In London, the UK has one of the world's greatest cities.
 But beyond the architectural marvels and nightlife of the capital, there is much to explore -- the rugged peaks of the Scottish Highlands, distant Welsh lakes and the wide sweep of Cornish beaches, for starters, plus historic towns and cities such as Bath, Oxford and Harrogate.

 All travelers entering the UK, including British citizens, must present a negative Covid test taken within 72 hours of arrival.

 UK residents traveling from destinations on the "red list," which includes South Africa and Argentina, can enter the country but must quarantine on arrival in a hotel and follow testing requirements.
 See below for further details.